inspec/inspec-aws/docs/resources/aws_ec2_egress_only_internet_gateways.md

 Use the `aws_ec2_egress_only_internet_gateways` InSpec audit resource to test properties of the plural AWS EC2 Egress Only Internet Gateway.

-The AWS::EC2::EgressOnlyInternetGateway resource specifies an egress-only internet gateway for your VPC.
+The AWS::EC2::EgressOnlyInternetGateway specifies an egress-only internet gateway for your VPC.

 ## Syntax